nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/how-to-filter-data-in-directory-suggestion.md

 --}}
 ![directory-suggestion2.png](nx_asset://4a8dae89-b6a7-4b22-8f03-6ec728493ba2 ?w=650,border=true)

-## Use Case: Create a document from a template
+## Use Case: Create a Document From a Template

 As an alternative to the [Nuxeo Template Rendering addon]({{page version='' space='nxdoc' page='template-rendering-addon'}}), let's say we want to create a document (file) from a list of document templates, displayed on the creation form.
 Once again, we will use the same filtering mechanism.

 First, we create a document property (`file_schema:template` in our example), to store the document template ID.
 We assume the document templates are identified by a specific document type, or any document property we can query on.

 On the creation form of our document, we use the `operation` filter, pointing to a custom automation chain (`AC_SearchTemplates` here):

 ```html
 <nuxeo-document-suggestion id="docSuggWatermark"